 A message from President Noelle Cockett

-Dear USU students and employees,
+Dear USU Students, Staff and Faculty,

 Noelle E. Cockett